Chriscbr/blog/_posts/2025-03-15-on-great-languages.md

 title: "On great programming languages"
 ---

-A quality shared by great programming languages is that they make you more effective at writing useful code.

-To look at it the opposite way, many languages may have interesting ideas motivating them, or have a variety of ways to make you feel more productive -- but I don't think these qualities are what make great programming languages great.
+Many languages may have interesting ideas motivating them, or have a variety of ways to make you feel more productive -- but I don't think these qualities are what make great programming languages great.

 For example, a programming language could have much more beautiful, ergonomic syntax.
 Consider how Kotlin makes writing JVM code much more palatable to write.